 The Smartsyn is a built-in, brushless resolver designed using Tamagawa Seiki's unique and fully new winding system to produce a product that is low cost and high in productivity and has superior reliability and electrical characteristics.
 Resolvers formed using conventional winding systems could only be operated manually, but the resolvers produced using this new winding system can be set up to operate automatically using a coil winding machine.

-A resolver/digital converter, which is made up of a robot, a brushless motor controller or other type of controller, and a driver, which are in turn used as an interface for CPU digital processing, works to convert analog resolver signals into digital signals and is used in a wide range of applications.
+A R/D Converter, which is made up of a robot, a brushless motor controller or other type of controller, and a driver, which are in turn used as an interface for CPU digital processing, works to convert analog resolver signals into digital signals and is used in a wide range of applications.